Thomas Clarke (professor)

-Thomas Clarke is a British and Australian Research Professor at the University of Technology Sydney.
-A Fellow of the Royal Society of Arts, he served as founder and Director of the UTS Centre for Corporate Governance Research Centre (2003-2016), and recently serves as core member of the UTS Centre for Business and Social Innovation (CBSI).
-Previously he was Head of School of Management at UTS, Chair of UTS Academic Board 2009-2010 and a member of the UTS University Council during this period.
+Thomas Clarke is a British and Australian research professor at the University of Technology Sydney.
+A life Fellow of the Royal Society of Arts, he served as founder and director of the UTS Centre for Corporate Governance Research Centre (2003–2016), and presently is visiting professor of the Institute for Public Policy and Governance (IPPG) at UTS, and editor of the IPPG Research Policy Papers.
+Previously he was the head of the School of Management at UTS, the chair of the UTS Academic Board 2009–2010 and a member of the UTS University Council during this period.
+He is the chair of the Academic Board of OIHE, a higher education institute based in Melbourne and Sydney.

 Research

-As Director of the Key University Research Centre for Corporate Governance at UTS, he led a large inter-disciplinary team of researchers examining international comparative corporate governance.
-This includes the financial aspects of corporate governance, directors’ duties and the role of the board, and legal and ethical aspects of governance, international comparative corporate governance, integrated reporting, corporate social and environmental responsibility and sustainability.
+As director of the Key University Research Centre for Corporate Governance at UTS, he led a large inter-disciplinary team of researchers examining international comparative corporate governance.
+This includes the financial aspects of corporate governance, directors' duties and the role of the board, and legal and ethical aspects of governance, international comparative corporate governance, integrated reporting, corporate social and environmental responsibility and sustainability.
 He is interested in the critique of shareholder value and the relationship of governance to strategy, innovation, and sustainable value creation.